 Swimming is an excellent way to stay in shape and play during all kinds of weather.
 Tennessee has an array of indoor and outdoor aquatic venues.
-Public swimming facilities (including public hot tubs and water parks) are regulated by the Tennessee Department of Health, Division of Environmental Health and by the six contract health departments of Memphis/Shelby, Jackson/Madison, Nashville/Davidson, Chattanooga/Hamilton, Knoxville/Knox and Sullivan Counties.
+Public swimming facilities (including public hot tubs and water parks) are regulated by the Tennessee Department of Health, Division of Environmental Health and by the six contract health departments of Shelby, Madison, Nashville / Davidson, Chattanooga / Hamilton, Knox and Sullivan Counties.

-Cleanliness, maintenance, and chemical balance within these treated recreational water venues are essential in preventing water related illnesses.
+Cleanliness, maintenance, and chemical balance within these aquatic water venues are essential in preventing water related illnesses.
 Filtration and disinfection with chlorine or chlorinated compounds is effective in killing most pathogens.
-However, the appropriate contact time and dose must be administered commiserate with the contamination load of the water.
-Some parasites such as Giardia and Cryptosporidium are resistant to chlorine and require additional contact time and concentrations to be rendered inactive.
+However, the appropriate disinfectant contact time and dose must be administered commiserate with the contamination load of the water.
+Some parasites such as Giardia and Cryptosporidia are resistant to chlorine and require additional contact time and disinfectant concentrations to be rendered inactive.
 Care must be exercised to ensure that over chlorination does not result in chemical burns.

 We encourage swimmers to use pool test strips to check disinfection and pH levels before swimming.
 Staying informed and knowing the disinfection level of your favorite venue helps prevent waterborne illness from pathogens and chemical exposures.
-Free pool test strips may be available from Healthy Pools.Org or they can be purchased in most department stores where pool supplies are sold.
+Free pool test strips may be available from Water Qualtiy & Health Council or they can be purchased in most department stores where pool supplies are sold.

 Untreated recreational waters include springs, streams, ponds, lakes, rivers, or oceans.
 Tennessee is a geographically diverse state consisting of large Mississippian flood plains in the west and the Appalachian Mountains in the east.
 We are proud of our water resources and boast over 926 square miles of surface water and over 60,000 linear miles of streams hosting diverse fisheries and enticing people to come out and play.
 These water bodies naturally contain bacteria, viruses and parasites from the environment.
 This water may be further contaminated with nitrates and chemicals from land use practices in the surrounding watershed.
 Before fishing, boating, swimming, or wading in streams and rivers it is a good idea to check for fish consumption or water contact advisories from the Tennessee Wildlife Resources Agency (TWRA) or the Tennessee Department of Environment and Conservation (TDEC).